NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Kolmogorov-Smirnov Test
 .......................

-A two-sample, non-parametric statistical test that compares empirical (i.e. build from the data) Cumulative Distribution Functions (CDF) [1]_.
-Test statistic (called D-statistic) is the maximum absolute difference between the two CDFs.
+The Kolmogorov-Smirnov test is a two-sample, non-parametric statistical test.
+It is used to test for the equality of one-dimentional continuous distributions.
+The test outputs the test statistic, called D-statistic, and an associated p-value.
+The test statistic is the maximum distance of the cululative distribution functions (CDF) of the two samples.

-D-statistic is robust, easy to interpret, falls into range 0-1 and is sensitive to changes in both - shape and location of the empirical distributions.
-This makes KS test a number one choice for many data distribution monitoring practitioners.
+The D-statistic is robust to small changes in the data, easy to interpret and falls into  0-1 range.
+This makes the Kolmogorov-Smirnov test a popular choice for many data distribution monitoring practitioners.
 See the image below to get intuition on how the value of D-statistic changes with the change of data distribution.